India Art Fair: History

 India Art Fair is the biggest fair of modern and contemporary Indian art in the world.
 Its first three editions attracted over 146,000 visitors and its fourth edition held in 2012 canvassed 91 exhibitors from 20 countries.
 Over the years the fair has mainly showcased Indian modernists (including Bombay Progressive Artists' Group), Indian diaspora artists such as Anish Kapoor, contemporary Indian artists, international artists and art from the subcontinent.

 Following in the tradition of international art fairs and other global platforms for art exhibition and sale, then Founder and Director of India Art Summit Sunil Gautam realised the need for a similar platform in India to respond to the global interest in Indian art.
 This led him to conceptualize the first ever India Art Summit (IAS) in 2008.
 It was patronised by prominent Indian artists like Anjolie Ela Menon, S H Raza, Krishen Khanna and Keshav Malik.
 Since then it has taken place every year with the exception of 2010.
-Sunil Gautam, the owner of the India Art Summit fully divested his 100% stake stake in early 2011 to three stakeholders, Neha Kirpal (51%), Sandy Angus(35%) and Will Ramsay (14%), co-founders of the Hong Kong Art Fair.
+Sunil Gautam, the owner of the India Art Summit fully divested his 100% stake in early 2011 to three stakeholders, Neha Kirpal (51%), Sandy Angus(35%) and Will Ramsay (14%), co-founders of the Hong Kong Art Fair.
 In 2009 the highlight of the fair was a display of Pablo Picasso's works, exhibited by Beck & Eggeling, a German gallery.
 The same year Lisson Gallery brought diaspora artist Anish Kapoor's sculptures to India for the first time.
 The New owners renamed India Art Summit as India Art Fair before 2012 edition.